 We all love tacos, to be sure, but there are a shining few among us who have taken that love beyond pure nommage.
 They’ve harnessed their resources and honed their taste buds and palates to become true taco scholars and teachers — taco experts, if you will.

 And so, on this Taco Tuesday, we have compiled a list of these heroic taco greats to guide you in exploring and celebrating the praiseworthy Austin taco.
 Behold:

 1.)
 Mando Rayo & Jarod Neece

 Mando Rayo and Jarod Neece have combined their taco expert superpowers and allocated them toward a number of super helpful taco-related resources.
 First, they maintain a popular food blog called Taco Journalism, where they provide reviews of taco trucks and taquerias throughout Austin and links to relevant food news.
-Rayo and Neece have also published a book called Austin Breakfast Tacos: The Story of the Most Important Taco of the Day, which Eater Austin has called “the Tex Mex bible” and recently opened pre-orders for a brand new “guidebook, cookbook, and testimonio” called The Tacos of Texas — which has everyone salivating.
+Rayo and Neece have also published a book called Austin Breakfast Tacos: The Story of the Most Important Taco of the Day, which Eater Austin has called “the Tex Mex bible” and their latest book, a brand new “guidebook, cookbook, and testimonio” called The Tacos of Texas — has everyone salivating.

 2.)
 Eater Austin

 Besides being Austin’s key food and dining publication, Eater Austin has published no less than 1,682 online articles about tacos as of September 27, 2016.
 That’s a lot of love right there.
 Additionally, one of their writers was responsible for starting the Great and Terrible Taco War between Austin and San Antonio through his controversial story, “How Austin Became the Home of the Crucial Breakfast Taco,” so we figure that also counts for something!